- Outdoor Recreation

 - Eat & Drink

 The Wenatchee Valley is home to a growing number of wineries producing incredible wines that are distributed nation-wide.
 Wines produced in the Wenatchee Valley have been recognized in nation publications such as the Wine Spectator, Gourmet and Sunset Magazine.
 Whether you are focusing your trip on discovering the wines of the area or adding a tasting room visit to your conference stay, be certain to experience the local viticulture.
+Check out the 2017 NCW Wine Award Winners and the Seattle Wine Award Winners

 ’37 Cellars Winery came about when Chuck and I (Frank), two brother-in-laws, decided that we wanted to make our own ultra-premium, hand-crafted wine so that we could enjoy more of it, and share it with friends.
 After a couple of years of doing this, our passion and desire to make more wine and make it available to other people, led to the formation of a new Washington State winery called ’37 Cellars.
 This has something to do with guitars, just sayin’.
 Our wines can be tasted at The Chamber Tasting Room in downtown Wenatchee located at 1 S Wenatchee Avenue.
 509.662 2116.